rec/dtyper/README.md

            return f'{self.site}/{self.url}/{self.pid}'

-### Example: putting the `dtyper.dataclass` into a separate file
+### Example: splitting a large `typer.command` into multiple files

-In real world CLIs, there are frequently dozen of commands, each with dozens of options or arguments.
+Real world CLIs frequently have dozens if not hundreds of commands, with hundreds if not thousands of options, arguments, settings or command line flags.

+The natural structure for this is the "big ball of mud", a popular anti-pattern known to cause misery and suffering to maintainers.

-To avoid the "big bowl of mud" anti-pattern, you often want to split off the user-dash facing definition of the API from its implementation, and in large programs, you might well want to split the implementation itself into multiple files.
+`dtyper.dataclass` can split the user-facing definition of the API from its implementation and then split that implementation over multiple files in a natural and convenient way.

-This example has three Python files.
+The example has three Python files.

-`interface.py` contains the CLI API for this command.
+`interface.py` contains the Typer CLI definitions for this command.

-The `big_calc` module is lazy loaded in interface.py - only loaded when this command is actually called.

-Lazy loading is extremely useful in large projects, because it means you don't load the entire universe that any command _might_ want just to execute one tiny command that has no dependencies, and it is necessary in this case to avoid circular dependencies.

-    # In interface.py
+    from typer import Typer

+    app = Typer()
+    command = app.command

     @command(help='test')
     def big_calc(
         bucket: str = Argument(
             ..., help='The bucket to use'
         ),
+        more: str = Argument(
+            '', help='More information'
+        ),
+        enable_something: boolean = Option(
+            False, help='Turn on one of many important parameters' ),
-        # dozens of parameters here
+        # [dozens of parameters here]
     ):
-        d = dict(locals())
+        d = dict(locals())  # Capture all the command line arguments as a dict

-        from .big_calc import BigCalc
+        from .big_calc import BigCalc  # Lazy import to avoid a cycle

-        return BigCalc(**d)()

-Here's the actual dataclass, which knows about everything.

-    # In big_calc.py
+        bc = BigCalc(**d)
+        bc.run()

+`big_calc.py` contains the `dtyper.dataclass` implementation

     from .interface import big_calc
     from . import helper
-    from dtyper import dataclass
+    import dtyper

-    @dataclass(big_calc)
+    @dtyper.dataclass(big_calc)
     class BigCalc:
-        def __call__(self):
+        def run(self):
+           # Each argument in `big_calc` becomes a dataclass field
+           print(self.bucket, self.more)
+           print(self)  # dataclass gives you a nice output of all fields

-           if helper.huge_thing(self) and self.etc():
+           if helper.huge_thing(self) and self._etc():
               self.stuff()
               helper.more_stuff(self)
+              ...

+        def _etc(self):
+           ...
-           # Dozens of methods here
+           # Dozens more methods here perhaps!

-    # In helper.py
+Some of the code is offloaded to helper files like `helper.py`:

     def huge_thing(big_calc):
-        # Lots of code
+        if has_hole(big_calc.bucket):
+           fix_it(big_calc.bucket, big_calc.more)

     def more_stuff(big_calc):
+        # even more code